Monitoring Proxmox VE with Grafana Stack on LXC

 2. Send /newbot

-5. Start a chat with your new bot (send /start)
+5. Start a chat with your bot (send /start)

 1. Go to https://api.slack.com/apps